mcosovic/JuliaGrid.jl/docs/src/powerFlow/solution.md

 * `fastNewtonRaphson!()`
 * `gaussSeidel!()`
 * `dcPowerFlow()`
-Note that the methods for solving AC power flow problem should be called inside a loop, thus simulating an iterative process.
+Note that the methods for solving the AC power flow problem should be called inside a loop, thus simulating an iterative process.

 Then, it is possible to calculate other quantities of interest using functions:
 * `bus!()`
 * `branch!()`
-* `generator!()`
+* `generator!()`.

 ---